pyth-network/pyth-crosschain/target_chains/ethereum/contracts/VERIFY.md

 that's actually deployed.
 This enables the explorer to properly parse the transaction payloads according to the contract ABI.

-This document outlines the process of verification.
+Our contracts are structured as a separate proxy (ERC1967) and an implementation.
+Both of these components need to be verified.

+In each contract release all the assets needed for verification are included.
+Most of the explorers accept the standard json-input format, while some only accept a flattened (single file) solidity source code.

+## Verifying the contract via explorers

+Pyth contract address refers to the proxy contract.
+After verifying the proxy contract, the implementation contract needs to be verified as well.

+Use the verification files in the release to verify the contracts on the explorer sites.
+You can find the compiler configurations in [`truffle-config.js`](./truffle-config.js) by searching for `compilers`.
+The required configurations are the _solc version_ and the _optimizer runs_.

+## Verifying the contract via truffle or hardhat

+Although, verification via explorers is the recommended way, you can also verify the contracts using truffle or hardhat.
 In general, you will need an API key for the relevant explorer (this can be obtained by creating an account), and also know which address the contract code lives.
 The API key is expected to be set in the `ETHERSCAN_KEY` environment variable for all APIs (not just etherscan, bit of a misnomer).

-Our contracts are structured as a separate proxy and an implementation.
-Both of these components need to be verified, and truffle handles it.

-## Verifying the contract

-Our contract is called `PythUpgradable`.
-To verify it on e.g. avalanche, at contract address `0x0e082F06FF657D94310cB8cE8B0D9a04541d8052`, run

 ```
 ETHERSCAN_KEY=... npm run verify --module=PythUpgradable --contract_address=0x0e082F06FF657D94310cB8cE8B0D9a04541d8052 --network=avalanche